Continuous-time weakly self-avoiding walk on $\mathbb{Z}$ has strictly monotone escape speed: Time asymptotics

-\emph{Proof. } (i) Let $T\ge 0$ and $h>0$.
+\begin{proof} (i) Let $T\ge 0$ and $h>0$.
 Consider We separate the right-hand side into three events.
 If the walk makes no jumps between time $T$ and $T+h$, then $X(T)=j$, and Since the jump rates of the walk are 1 to the left and 1 to the right, the probability for this event is $e^{-2h} = 1 -2h + o(h)$.

 If the walk makes exactly one jump between time $T$ and $T+h$, then $X(T) = j \pm 1$ with equal probability.
-For each of the starting point, the probability of jumping to $j$ by time $T+h$ is $1-e^{-h} = h + o(h)$.
+For each of the starting points, the probability of jumping to $j$ by time $T+h$ is $1-e^{-h} = h + o(h)$.
 If the walk makes more than two jumps between time $T$ and $T+h$, this happens with $O(h^2)$ probability.
-Combining the three events, we get Thus, The left-hand side limit $h\to 0^-$ is proved using the same argument.
+Combining the three events, we get